sderosiaux/react-line/README.md

 ## Props

-You need provide 4 coordinates to draw a line which are the props of the component :
+You need to provide 4 coordinates to draw a line which are the props of the component :

 ```javascript